 - Enforce 2FA - In addition to registering to your Passly account, this user must register their device with the Passly two-factor authentication service.
-This can be accomplished in a multitude of ways, such as with a mobile device via the app, an SMS code, a Yubikey, etc. Once the user has successfully registered his or her device with Passly 2FA, access to your Passly will be granted.
+This can be accomplished in a multitude of ways, such as with a mobile device via the app, a Yubikey, etc. Once the user has successfully registered his or her device with Passly 2FA, access to your Passly will be granted.

 - Onboarding Email - This option will automatically send an email out to provisioned users inviting them to register with Passly.
 If they click the invite button/link and follow the instructions given to them, they will become an active user.